makeplane/plane/deploy/1-click/README.md

 3. Version operators

-   1. `plane-app --upgrade` gets the latest stable version of docker-compose.yaml, .env, and Docker images
+   1. `plane-app --upgrade` gets the latest stable version of `docker-compose.yaml`, `.env`, and Docker images

    2. `plane-app --update-installer` updates the installer and the `plane-app` utility.